Alcohol and surgery

 Alcohol effects our brains by depressing our central nervous system.

-Initially this means decreasing our psychological inhibitions and mellow us out.
+Initially this means decreasing our psychological inhibitions and mellowing us out.
 It also mellows out our breathing rate and brings it down .
-If you are taking narcotics for pain control, they also decrease your breathing rate.
-The additive effect can mean you stop breathing!
+You may be taking narcotics for pain control — they also decrease your breathing rate.
+The additive effect can mean that you stop breathing!
 Not good for a cosmetic surgery recovery.

 Alcohol increases vomiting